RAPIDFACTURE/simple-log/README.md

 # rf-log

 * Simple NodeJS logging lib - no dependencys.
-* Colored console.log or log to files.
+* Ready to use, little configuration.
-* Default logging functions: info, success, warning, error.
+* Default logging functions: info, success, warning, error
+* Colored console.log with symbol prefixes
+* Display a main prefix for your projects like `[ProcessXY]`
+* Display a prefix for each of your libs in a projects like `[ProcessXY][DB Module]`
+* Time logging option
+* Log to files option
-* Custom functions can be added.
+* Custom logging functions can be added
-* Display prefix and time for the logs.

 ## Getting Started